-This time, the two aren’t neck-in-neck.
+This time, both Airbit and Beatstars aren’t neck-in-neck.
 Although being able to run promotions is great for getting that last-second sale, the amount of customization Beatstars offers means that this time the winner is Beatstars by a hair.

 It doesn’t matter how good your beats are.
-If the customer isn’t able to easily buy them, they won’t.
+If the customer can’t easily buy them, they won’t.
 The ease at which a digital marketplace makes it to buy your beats is as important as anything else, if not more so.

 With Airbit, you can easily attach the platform to your emails.
 You can incorporate it into your social media accounts.
 You can pretty much give your customers a way to buy whichever way you can think of.
 Airbit, overall, makes it easy to send customers directly to your beat market from anywhere.

 Beatstars has a few ways of giving your customers access to your beats page.
-The platform even provides Soundcloud, YouTube and Audiomack monetization.
+The platform even provides Soundcloud, YouTube, and Audiomack monetization.
 The big one, however, is their HTML player.
 Easily embedded in any website, this player acts as an easily accessible storefront for your customers.
-If you can embed it, they can buy.
+If you can embed it, they can buy it.